caityp/caityp.github.io/_posts/2017-09-03-non-defense-spending-oped.md

   thumbnail: /assets/thumbnails/silversprings-400x200.jpg
   caption: "A paddler enjoys Silver Springs State Park in Marion County, FL, on a wintry day.
 Photo: C. Peterson."
 ---
-*Read the original article in the [Ocala Star Banner](http://www.ocala.com/opinion/20170903/in-defense-of-non-defense)*
+*Read the original op-ed in the [Ocala Star Banner](http://www.ocala.com/opinion/20170903/in-defense-of-non-defense)*

 In her classic Central Florida book, “Cross Creek,” Marjorie Kinnan Rawlings is delighted one day to accept an invitation to a “pound party” at the Thompsons.
 But upon her arrival, Marjorie finds that instead of each neighbor bringing a pound of this and a pound of that to contribute to the festivities, she is the sole guest and the sole profferer of a large and sticky cake to be divided among herself and the hungry Thompson brood.
 The invitation was a trick, albeit a harmless one, invoking the gullibility of a newcomer to the Creek.